- Zig 94.6%

 Rotaeno is uniquely disadvantaged in that a screen recording on its own is straight up unusable.
 Currently, players either try a handcam, or use existing stabilization tools.
 I want everyone to pass around cool looking rotaeno gameplay and I think the best way to achieve this is by making it as frictionless as possible to produce something good looking.

-Thus, this stabilizer only requires a screen recording with Stream Encoding V2 enabled.
+Thus, this stabilizer only requires a screen recording with Streaming Mode enabled.
 The rest is efficiently handled for you.

 Features